openconfig/gnmic/docs/user_guide/event_processors/event_data_convert.md

-The `event-data-convert` processor, converts data values matching one of the regular expressions from/to a specific data unit:
+The `event-data-convert` processor converts data values matching one of the regular expressions from/to a specific data unit:

 | Symbol | Unit    | Symbol | Unit      | Symbol  | Unit     |
 | ------ | ------- | ------ | --------- | --------| -------- |